 df_sample.head(10)

-For visualizing our final results, we can use the PCA algorithm for dimensionality reduction.
-After performing PCA, we have
+We can use the PCA algorithm for dimensionality reduction to visualize our final results.
+After performing PCA, we have:

 import seaborn as sns